DopplerHQ/terraform-provider-doppler/docs/resources/config.md

 page_title: "doppler_config Resource - terraform-provider-doppler"
 subcategory: ""
 description: |-
-	Manages a Doppler config.
+	Manage a Doppler config.
 ---

 # doppler_config (Resource, Pre-Release)

 **This resource is in pre-release and is not intended to be used in production.**

-Manages a Doppler config.
+Manage a Doppler config.

 ## Example Usage